 In Matthew 5, Jesus reminds us that God's values are often the reverse of those held by the world.
-The verses call forth so clearly the kind of life-style Jesus expects of His followers.
-Reward abound to those who exhibit Beatitude characteristics.
+The verses call forth so clearly the kind of lifestyle Jesus expects of His followers.
+Rewards abound to those who exhibit Beatitude characteristics.

 Matthew 5 has been called "the Constitution of Christ's Kingdom."

 Here we are shown how we can have the privilege not only of being in Christ's kingdom but also of reigning with Him -- a privilege human beings lost through disobedience.
 We are, of course, created to reign with Christ.
 But Adam, sought to rule in how own way and thus became a slave.
-There in the Garden of Eden, the human race did indeed fall, not rise, as Piera would have us believe.
+There in the Garden of Eden, the human race fell.
+It did not rise as Piera seemed to think.

-What direct application does this Bible passage have to my life today?
-First it reminds me of some attitudes and actions that are just as important as the principles found in the Ten Commandments.
+What application does this Bible passage have to my life today?
+First it reminds me of some attitudes and actions that are just as important as the principles found in the Ten Commandments given in Exodus 20.

 Occasionally, some have facetiously said that the third work of grace is being "petrified."
 That is just not so.
 We can be saved and sanctified and still have lots of room to grow in the measure of Beatitudes.

 One of the joys of discipling new Christians is watching them take giant forward leaps in spiritual maturity.
-That kind of progress is less visible -- and, unfortunately, even sometimes non-existent -- in the lives of Christians who have been in the faith awhile.
+That kind of progress is less visible -- and, unfortunately, even sometimes non-existent -- in the lives of Christians who have been in the faith for a while.

-We are challenged to fear "spiritual petrification" almost as must as outright sin itself.
-We are committed to let the Holy Spirit use Matthew 5 to help us formulate and, with His power, carry out some self-improvement plans designed to make us better citizens of Christ's Kingdom.
+We must feel challenged to fear "spiritual petrification" almost as must as outright sin itself.
+Let's be committed to let the Holy Spirit use Matthew 5 to help us formulate and, with His power, carry out some self-improvement plans designed to make us better citizens of Christ's Kingdom.

 Blessed are those who hunger and thirst after righteousness (Matthew 5:6).

-The author wrote these devotional thoughts while serving as a missionary in Italy.
-They originally appeared in Standard, a take-home curriculum piece for adult Sunday school classes published by what is now The Foundry.
+I wrote this devotional article while Barbara and I were serving as missionaries in Italy.
+It originally appeared in Standard, a Faith Connections take-home curriculum piece for adult Sunday school classes published by The Foundry.